Tasmania, Australia Guide

 BEST UNUSUAL ATTRACTION

 In the very rugged southwest of the state, this park attracts wilderness enthusiasts who favor a touch of danger in their leisure time.
-The desolate landscape around Queenstown, in the west, is a result of mining and the deforestation and pollution associated with it.
+The desolate landscape around Queenstown is a result of mining and the deforestation and pollution associated with it.
 The mining has all but ceased, but the town and the weird landscape have become off-beat attractions for visitors.

 BEST ACTIVITY AND TOUR